This winter I’m not getting a cold. Say it with us. It sounds pretty good, doesn’t it?

 It’s so important that you stick to a regular routine and sleeping pattern, as well as creating the right environment for a decent sleep.

-Colds get passed on when you either touch the hand of someone carrying one or a contaminated surface, and then touch your eyes or nose.
+Colds get passed on when you either touch the hand of someone carrying one or a contaminated surface and then touch your eyes or nose.

 Bugs and germs from cold and flu can stay on surfaces for up to 48 hours, so wipe down regularly.

 Use a disposable wipe, paper towel or kitchen roll.
 Don’t use reusable cloths or sponges as they’ll harbour germs.

-Think of all the other things we touch with our hands everyday in the home.
-Remember to disinfect:
+Think of all the other things we touch with our hands every day in the home.

 Using a humidifier and keeping humidity levels in the home between 40 – 60 per cent can reduce the amount of time viruses survive in the air.

 By staying vigilant you can reduce the chances of picking up germs outside the home too.

-Keep sanitising or alcohol based wipes or gel on you at all times and use regularly throughout the day.
+Keep sanitising or alcohol-based wipes or gel on you at all times and use regularly throughout the day.